univapay/univapay-java-sdk/README.en.md

 ## Paginated Lists and Iterables

-The Univapay Java SDK also provides methods to iterate through a list of results.
+The UnivaPay Java SDK also provides methods to iterate through a list of results.

 For example, if you needed a list of the merchant's charges satisfying some search criteria, you would use: